A note from Nielsen on covid-19

 TELEVISION AUDIENCE MEASUREMENT IN KSA

-From late 2021, Nielsen shall provide daily television ratings to the TV and advertising industry in KSA.
+From early 2022, Nielsen will provide daily television ratings to the TV and advertising industry in KSA.

 A rating is the percentage of a specific population that watched a piece of content or ad, and is used by broadcasters and advertisers to understand how their content performed against their targets.
 This might be anything from a comedy program, a sports event, a news segment within a longer broadcast or a specific ad.